Mildura suburb profile

 Mildura rental market trends

-The rental market in Mildura has experienced notable growth, with house rents increasing 12.9% over the past year to $480 per week, while unit rents have risen 8.8% to $370 per week.
-With its appealing lifestyle and ongoing development, Mildura continues to attract both renters and investors seeking promising returns in a vibrant regional setting.
+The rental market in Mildura has experienced moderate growth, with house rents increasing by 6.4% over the past year to $500 per week, while unit rents have risen by 5.9% to $360 per week.
+This steady growth reflects the suburb's appeal, offering a balanced lifestyle with its regional charm and growing amenities, making it an attractive option for both renters and investors.

 Suburbs near Mildura